 Newsroom Universität InnsbruckBakterien in Bewegung

-We study the first-passage-time (FPT) properties of active Brownian particles to reach an absorbing wall in two dimensions.
+Measuring first-passage-time (FPT) statistics allows quantifying the efficiency of a variety processes.
+We study the FPT properties of active Brownian particles to reach an absorbing wall in two dimensions.
 Employing a perturbation approach we obtain exact analytical predictions for the survival and FPT distributions for small Péclet numbers, measuring the importance of self-propulsion relative to diffusion.
 While randomly oriented active agents reach the wall faster than their passive counterpart, their initial orientation plays a crucial role in the FPT statistics.
 Using the median as a metric, we quantify this anisotropy and find that it becomes more pronounced at distances where persistent active motion starts to dominate diffusion.

 Efficient navigation through disordered, porous environments poses a major challenge for microorganisms and future synthetic cargo-carriers, which hold great potential for novel biomedical and environmental applications.
 In our work, we model the motion of active agents by self-propelled stiff polymers that employ a run-reverse mechanism at random times.
 Our findings show that spreading of active agents in porous media can be optimized by tuning their run lengths.
 We propose a geometric criterion and demonstrate that the optimal spreading occurs when the run lengths are comparable to the longest available pore length of the porous medium.
 These reversal mechanisms should be included in the strategies for microrobots to traverse porous environments and are relevant for efficient drug-delivery systems and bioremediation tools.